NixOS/nix/doc/manual/src/advanced-topics/distributed-builds.md

 nix store info --store ssh://username@mac?ssh-key=/home/alice/my-key
 ```

-Since builds should be non-interactive, the key must not have a
+Since builds should be non-interactive, the key should not have a
 passphrase.
 Alternatively, you can load identities ahead of time into
 `ssh-agent` or `gpg-agent`.

-In a multi-user installation (default), the build is executed by the
+In a multi-user installation (default), builds are executed by the Nix
+Daemon.
+The Nix Daemon cannot prompt for a passphrase via the terminal
+or `ssh-agent`, so the SSH key must not have a passphrase.

-the Nix daemon.
-The Nix daemon's user (typically root) needs to have
+In addition, the Nix Daemon's user (typically root) needs to have SSH
-SSH access to the remote builder.
+access to the remote builder.

 Access can be verified by running `sudo su`, and then validating SSH
 access, e.g. by running `ssh mac`.
 SSH identity files for root users